TeamSirenix/odin-serializer/README.md

 ## How to get started

 There are many different use cases for OdinSerializer.
-If you just need a serialiation library to use in your own private project, we can recommend that you simply use it out of the box.
+If you just need a serialization library to use in your own private project, we can recommend that you simply use it out of the box.
 If you would like to make your own tweaks and builds, or if you intend to include OdinSerializer in a package that you are distributing, you would be better served by forking the repository.

 ### Using OdinSerializer out of the box